henchaves/booking-classifier/README.md

 ## Hurb Challenge - Machine Learning

-In this project, we explore the [hotel booking demand dataset](https://www.sciencedirect.com/science/article/pii/S2352340918315191) to build a model which can predict whether a costumer is prone to cancel or not a booking.
+In this project, we explore the [hotel booking demand dataset](https://www.sciencedirect.com/science/article/pii/S2352340918315191) to build a model which can predict whether a costumer is prone to cancel a booking.

 With such a model, we can develop strategies to approach the customers and ensure they will not cancel a booking, so increasing the revenue.